elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 Suppose that nominal money supply growth is 10% per year, real income is growing by 3% per year, and the income elasticity of money demand is 2/3.
 Then, Eq.
 (7.12) predicts that the inflation rate will be 10% − (2/3)(3%), or 8% per year.

 By subtracting the variable nominal yield on the real return bond from the fixed nominal yield on the conventional bond, the Bank can therefore obtain a measure of inflation expectations.

+### Learning Outcomes

+1. List the functions of money.
+2. Discuss the different measures of the money and how they relate to the money supply.
+3. Explain the factors affecting how people allocate their wealth among various assets.
+4. Discuss the key macroeconomic variables that affect money demand.
+5. List the variables in the nominal money demand function and explain the effects of changes in each variable.
+6. Explain how changes in the real interest rate and expected inflation affect nominal money demand.
+7. Describe how the real money demand equation is obtained.
+8. Explain how other factors affect money demand.
+9. Define and calculate elasticities of money demand.
+10. Explain velocity.
+11. Discuss the quantity theory of money.
+12. Describe how equilibrium is obtained in the asset market.
+13. Discuss how the money supply is related to the rate of inflation.

+## Chapter 5 - Saving and Investment in the Open Economy

+- open economies mean countries can temporarily spend more than they produce (via imports)
+- desired investment does not have to equal desired saving when foreign sector is involved
+- When saving > investment, lend in international market (current account surplus).
+When saving < investment, international borrower (current account deficit)

+### Balance of Payments

+- Current account has three separate components
+  - net exports of goods and services
+    - merchandise trade balance = merchandise exports - merchandise imports
+      - gets more attention in press than warranted
+    - services include tourism
+      - foreign students in canada are an export of services
+  - investment income from assets abroad
+    - interest payments, dividends, royalties (credit)
+    - payment of investment income is a debit
+    - NFP include this plus the wages & salaries of Canadians working abroad but it's small enough to ignore...
+  - current transfers
+    - payments from one country to the other (e.g. foreign aid)